vitercik/bwca/README.md

 ## Course materials
 - Required textbook: Roughgarden (2021).
 Beyond the Worst-Case Analysis of Algorithms.
 Stanford students can access it for free [here](https://searchworks.stanford.edu/view/13773968).

+## Previous versions of this course
+This course was originally developed by Tim Roughgarden [link](https://timroughgarden.org/w17/w17.html).